CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/Intersection-of-two-sorted-linked-lists.md

 ## Time Complexity

-O(N + M), where N and M are the lengths of the two linked lists.
+$O(N + M)$, where N and M are the lengths of the two linked lists.
 The function visits each node in both linked lists once.

 ## Space Complexity

-O(1), constant space complexity.
+$O(1)$, constant space complexity.
 The algorithm uses only a few additional pointers for traversal and modification, which does not depend on the input size.

 ## Resources